ashutoshbhardwaj/WeatherData/README.md

 ## Objective: To generate "plausible" sample weather data for locations spread across a continent based on data emitted from weather stations.

-## Apporach taken:
+## Approach:
-Developed a Pyspark application to generate the 'plausible' weather data based on the approach mentioned below -
+Developed a Pyspark(version 2.3) application to generate the 'plausible' weather data based on the approach mentioned below -

 1. WeatherDataGenerator program takes any number of coordinates(Latitude, Longitude) within Australia as an input file with format -